HomeMadeBots/Embedded_Software_Meta_Model/README.md

 #### CSIF1_1 (Error)

 A **Client_Server_Interface** shall provide at least one operation.
-_An empty communication patern in a non-sense._
+_An empty communication patern in a nonsense._

 ## Event_Interface